 Brown trout can be found in healthy supply within many lakes throughout the country.
 These are typically stocked and you can often find them within 300 yards from shore.
 Usually open water brown trout are on the move in search of comfortable water conditions and bait.
 Water temperature in the 50s and low 60s is ideal, but not an exact science, especially in seasonal transition periods.
 During thaw-out in the spring, for example, the surface temperature will be warm enough in some shallow areas to attract bait, which can draw in hungry brown trout from deeper water.
 Under average conditions without ice, focus on fishing for brown trout in 20-40 ft of water.
 Locating structure at these depths such as sunken timber, rock piles, boulders, etc. can really hone you in and put you on trout.
 For a deeper dive, check out trout fishing in ponds and lakes.

 Brown Trout Rod & Reel

 When it comes to preparing your gear for browns, it’s important to note that trout, especially wary brown trout, have keen eyesight and are very aware of their environment.
-If you plan on brown trout fishing in smaller streams and lakes, we recommend using 6 lb test monofilament.
+If you plan on brown trout fishing in smaller streams and lakes, we recommend using 6lb test monofilament.
 Bigger browns tend to frequent nutrient fresh lakes.
-In bigger bodies of water, step up to 8 lb test.
-Fishermen that specialize in trout fishing usually have specialized rods and reels; however, a simple multispecies rod and reel is a perfect rod for starting.
-It will let you target small and large brown trout as well as the other trout species.
+In bigger bodies of water, step up to 8lb test monofilament.
+Fishermen that specialize in trout fishing usually have specialized rods and reels; however, a simple multi-species rod and reel is a perfect rod for starting.
+It will let you target small and large brown trout as well as the other trout species such as rainbow trout.
 In general, you want a 35 (3500) size reel with a medium to medium light rod.